 Identifying your “why” can put your strategy for obtaining the job that you want into better focus.

-Still, others may have no vested interest in a career but need benefits for your family, schedule flexibility to pursue your passion projects outside of work, or a side-hustle while you get your own business off the ground.
+Still, others may have no vested interest in a career.
+Instead, you simply need benefits for your family.
+Or you may prioritize schedule flexibility to pursue your passion projects outside of work.
+Maybe you just need a side-hustle while you get your own business off the ground.

 Your “why” will have a direct correlation with the right job for you.
-Your investment of time, energy, and commitment to the job you seek to have will be dictated by your why.
+Your investment of time, energy, and commitment to the job that you seek to have will be dictated by your why.

 Step 3: Sell Your Best Self to the Job You Want

 Employers are looking for talent that can be successful in fixing their problems.
-If you tell the story of all that you did including the parts that you hated doing, you are essentially selling yourself out of the job that you really want.
+If you tell the story of ALL that you did, including the parts that you hated doing, you are selling yourself to a job you don’t really want.

-Strategically customizing your resume helps direct your future employer to what you want to do now.
+Strategically customize your resume, directing your future employer to what you want to do now.
 Do not blindly list every single thing that you did in your past.

 Need more resume tips to get the job you really want?
-Use our Tools for the Best Resume Rebuild Ever and create a resume that sets you up for success.
+Use the Tools for the Best Resume Rebuild Ever and create a resume that sets you up for success.